 Structure of the course

-The MA in Cognitive Studies consists of 180 credits, and can be undertaken full-time (1 year) or part-time (2 years).
+The Cognitive Studies MA consists of 180 credits, and can be undertaken full-time (1 year) or part-time (2 years).
 The programme consists of the following components:

 You will have a supervisor for your research to discuss your essays, your dissertation and PhD proposal if appropriate.
+If you take the Guided Reading module you will have a fortnightly supervision.
 Your module lecturers also help and support you through your course.

 Sheffield is an exceptional place to study Cognitive Science.
 There are more than 20 cognitive scientists working at the University of Sheffield (find out more about their research interests).
 You will then have the opportunity to attend many research seminars organized by the departments affiliated to the MA program.
 You will also be able to benefit from the research projects and events organised by the Hang Seng Centre for Cognitive Studies.
-Moreover, the philosophy department has a very active graduate community and every year there are at least 10-12 reading groups on a wide variety of topics, in which graduate students participate along with staff.
+The HumLab, an interdisciplinary facility for the study of Language, Music, and Cognition is open to you.
+Moreover, the philosophy department has a very active graduate community and every year there are reading groups on a wide variety of topics, in which graduate students participate along with staff.
 You can also attend the graduate seminar in philosophy, where you will have the opportunity to engage with other students’ work.

 If you wish to continue to the PhD at Sheffield, you can apply for a place during your Masters course.
 You will normally need a Distinction in your Masters.
 You can apply for PhD funding to support further study.